mkurzydlowski/ewp-specs-api-omobility-cnr/README.md

    mobility).

- * Servers MUST return a valid (HTTP 200) XML response whenever the request has been properly received.
+ * Servers MUST return a valid (HTTP 200) XML response whenever the request has been [properly received][bad-cnr-request].
 Unless HTTP 200 is received, clients are RECOMMENDED to automatically retry the request after some time.

 Response